 The Best SeaWorld San Diego Shows and Attractions

 Those crazy, clever sea lions, Clyde and Seamore, are up to their usual hijinks.
-Joined by their buddy, OP, an Asian small-clawed otter, they perform live-action TV and music spoofs in this 20-minute show.
+Joined by their buddy, OP, an Asian small-clawed otter, they show off their skill in this silly 20-minute show.